cliffchristianson/STFRPhysics/FirstPrinciples.md

 Revisiting the above, the principle dimensional units are time(s), distance(m), and turns(t); the units of mass(g) can be expressed entirely in terms of time, distance and turns.

 Time and distance are non-independant values, where you have motion, coordinates of distance are related to time (m/s).
-Similary time and turns have a relationship thats a measure of angular velocity (t/s).
+Similarly time and turns have a relationship that's a measure of angular velocity (t/s).

 (?Relationship) of distance and turn are (multiplied?) to find an angular distance or arc-length per time traveled.

-Accelerations can happen either because of a transfer of distance to turn (throwing a ball into a water-sheel that can catch the ball's momentum and turn it into angular velocity), or turn to distance,
+Accelerations can happen either because of a transfer of distance to turn (throwing a ball into a water-sheel that can catch the balls' momentum and turn it into angular velocity), or turn to distance.

 Photons transmit turns(an acceleration of torque) between principle entities.
 It goes from an angular speed, to a linear transmission, and results in an acceleration of turns when interacting at a targer.